-In addition, kids who want to eat with their hands will probably like these, too.
-If they like to dip everything into ranch dressing, you’re golden.
+Kids who prefer to eat with their hands will probably like these, too.
+If they want to dip everything into ranch dressing, you’re golden.
 However, our condiment of choice with these Squash Patties is catsup.

 - 1 pound yellow squash

 - 1 teaspoon salt

 - Freshly ground pepper

 - Finely chop yellow squash and place into microwave-safe glass bowl along with onions and peppers.
 Microwave approximately 10 minutes or until squash is completely cooked and soft.
 Drain well.